Wu Den-yih: KMT Chairmanship

 On 9 January 2017, Wu announced his candidacy for the 2017 KMT chairmanship election at the National Taiwan University Hospital International Convention Center in an event attended by former and current KMT legislators.
 He was the third person, after Hau Lung-pin and incumbent chairperson Hung Hsiu-chu, to announce his candidacy for the position.
-Wu won the election on 20 May, and received a congratulatory letter from Communist Party of China General Secretary Xi Jinping.
+Wu won the election on 20 May, and received a congratulatory letter from Chinese Communist Party General Secretary Xi Jinping.
 Wu responded by emphasizing the 1992 Consensus and expressed his intention to create peace across the Taiwan Strait.

 Following Han Kuo-yu's loss in the 2020 Taiwanese presidential election, Wu resigned from the Kuomintang chairmanship on 15 January 2020.

 Cross-strait relations

 Speaking in October 2016, Wu said that both sides of the Taiwan Strait should engage in a healthy competition, build its society better and give more contribution for the building up of a strong and prosperous Chinese nation.
-He said that Mainland China's ambition for reunifying Taiwan under one country, two systems and Taiwan's ambition for independence or unification would destabilize cross-strait relations, stressing that peace is the best choice for both sides of the strait at the moment.
+He said that Mainland China's ambition for unifying Taiwan under one country, two systems and Taiwan's ambition for independence or unification would destabilize cross-strait relations, stressing that peace is the best choice for both sides of the strait at the moment.